SeismicCycleRacing/SCR-blog/_posts/2024-08-18-Huttcross-Round-5.markdown

 The course for this round was quite different to the previous Moonshine course and the organisers had done a great job at mixing things up despite the need to reuse a venue.
-This time around the course had some long drags on the grass that ended up being a proper slog in the wet conditions.
-We also dropped down to the river at the south end of the course, but thankfully we weren't using the long run along the river gravels that has ruined bikes and shoes in the past.
+For this course there were some long drags on the grass that ended up being a proper slog in the wet conditions.
+We also dropped down to the riverbed at the south end of the course, but thankfully we weren't using the long run along the river gravels that has ruined bikes and shoes in the past.
-In general the course wasn't very technical, and especially at the speeds that we were able to achieve in the rain.
-With those low speeds the corners were all straightforward and the lap was long for a Huttcross lap.
+In general the course wasn't very technical, and that lack of technicality was enhanced by the slow speeds that we were able to achieve in the rain.
+With those low speeds the corners were all straightforward and the lap was pretty long for a Huttcross lap.

 <figure>
     <img src="../../../../assets/images/posts/Huttcross_5_2024/Wiggles_Don_Johnson.jpg"/>